w314/notes/javaNotes/javaBackend.md

 #### `Java Database Connectivity` (`JDBC`)

-- low-level API
-- interacts with relational databases via SQL
+- Java API that allows us to interact with a database
+- found within the `java.sql` package
 - database agnostic
+- for connection requires
+  - database driver
+  - db URL
+  - db credentials
+- database driver
+  - other software that acts as mediator between Java and DB
-- uses database drivers which implement the interfaces defined in the JDBC API for the given database
+  - implement the interfaces defined in the JDBC API for the given database

+##### JDBC API Classes or Interfaces

+- Connection
+- DriverManager
+- Statement
+- PreparedStatement
+- SQLException

 ##### How to use the `JDBC` to interact with the datase

-In order to interact with a database, we need to do several things:

-1. register the JDBC driver
+0. register the JDBC driver
+1. establish a connection
-2. open a database connection
+2. create a statement
-3. execute the SQL statements using
+3. execute the statement
-4. process the ResultSet
+4. process the results
+5. close the connection

-##### 1. Register the `JDBC` driver
+##### Register the `JDBC` driver

 To register the JDBC driver for a specific database, add it as a `dependency` in the `pom.xml` file (except oracle)